 You should remove all personal information from company property like desktops, laptops, and corporate servers.

 The first person you notify about your impending departure is your boss.
-He or she, or Human Resources, when notified that you are resigning, will likely ask you for a resignation letter.
+They, or Human Resources, when notified that you are resigning, will likely ask you for a resignation letter.
 This letter is for your permanent employee file and proves that you resigned and were not fired or laid off.

 Tell your boss what you are doing but skip the why unless it is a positive reflection on you.
-Thank your boss for all of his or her help and support.
+Thank your boss for all of their help and support.
 Make positive statements about your experience with the company, how much you learned, the opportunities that your job provided, and so forth.

 You have nothing to gain by burning bridges, and everything to gain by leaving under good circumstances.
 The same holds true for Human Resources and your resignation letter.
 Be positive and brief about why you are resigning and write your letter in a professional and straight-forward manner.